noruff/Arithmetic/README.md

 # Arithmetic first commit
-# Arithmetic uploaded files to the git hub
+# Arithmetic uploaded files to the github